zoxpx/pxdocs/content/key-management/gcloud-kms/pvc-enc/_index.md

 {{% content "key-management/shared/intro.md" %}}

 ### Encryption using per volume secrets

-In this method each volume will use its own unique passphrase to encrypt the volume.
-Portworx generates a  unique 128 bit passphrase.
+In this method each volume will use its own unique passphrase for encryption. _Portworx_ generates a  unique 128 bit passphrase.
 This passphrase will be used during encryption and decryption.
-If you do not wish Portworx to generate passphrases for you, use named secrets as mentioned [here](/key-management/gcloud-kms/pvc-enc#encryption-using-named-secrets)
+If you do not wish _Portworx_ to generate passphrases for you, use named secrets as mentioned [here](/key-management/gcloud-kms/pvc-enc#encryption-using-named-secrets)

 #### Step 1: Create a Storage Class